-- Sexual exploitation and abuse (SEA): Any actual or attempted abuse of a position of vulnerability, differential power or trust for sexual purposes, including, but not limited to, profiting monetarily, socially or politically from the sexual exploitation of another. - Sexual harassment (SH): Any unwelcome sexual advances, request for sexual favors, and other verbal or physical conduct of a sexual nature. - Confidentiality and informed consent: the information contained as a product of this procedure is reserved and confidential; therefore, the persons involved in the procedure will take the necessary actions to guarantee the confidentiality of the case and, above all, the identity of the person who is the victim of SEA/SH.
+- Sexual exploitation and abuse (SE): Any actual or attempted abuse of a position of vulnerability, differential power or trust for sexual purposes, including, but not limited to, profiting monetarily, socially or politically from the sexual exploitation of another. - Sexual Abuse (SA): Actual or threatened physical intrusion of a sexual nature, whether by force or under unequal or coercive conditions. - Sexual harassment (SH): Any unwelcome sexual advances, request for sexual favors, and other verbal or physical conduct of a sexual nature or any other behavior of a sexual nature that might reasonably be expected or be perceived to cause offense or humiliation to another. - Confidentiality and informed consent: the information contained as a product of this procedure is reserved and confidential; therefore, the persons involved in the procedure will take the necessary actions to guarantee the confidentiality of the case and, above all, the identity of the person who is the victim of SEA/SH.
 Confidentiality is essential throughout the entire process.
-Otherwise, the survivor runs the risk of retaliation and of losing her/his physical and psychosocial safety. - Survivor-centered: Approach considerations related to SEA/SH prevention, mitigation and response through a survivor-centered lens,5 protecting the confidentiality of survivors; recognizing them as principal decision-makers in their own care; and treating them with agency, dignity and respect for their needs and wishes.
+Otherwise, the survivor runs the risk of retaliation and of losing her/his physical and psychosocial safety.

+Survivor-centered: Approach considerations related to SEA/SH prevention, mitigation and response through a survivor-centered lens,5 protecting the confidentiality of survivors; recognizing them as principal decision-makers in their own care; and treating them with agency, dignity and respect for their needs and wishes.